Rehan0546/ICGN/README.md

-Here is a sample GitHub `README.md` for your project:

----

 # Integrated Contextual Gate Network (ICGN) for fNIRS Brain-Computer Interface Applications

 This repository contains the implementation of the **Integrated Contextual Gate Network (ICGN)** layer, designed to enhance classification accuracy in deep learning models, particularly for functional Near-Infrared Spectroscopy (fNIRS) brain–computer interface (BCI) applications.
 This custom TensorFlow layer is inspired by the paper: